Creating an MLA Bibliography

 Font formatting

 - Italicize the titles of larger works such as magazines and books.
-Also, Italicize database names.
+Also, italicize database and website names.

 - Instead of italicization, use quotation marks around titles of shorter works such as poems, short stories, and articles.